 What specific expertise gaps should trigger hiring an agency?

 Most founders hire a UA person who's amazing at Google Ads or Facebook performance but has never worked with TikTok Shop Ads or cohort-based LTV models.
 Agencies exist precisely because no single hire can be expert across all channels and platforms simultaneously.
-If your candidate can't explain why they'd test different creative hooks for retargeting versus cold audiences, you're looking at a 8 to 12 week knowledge gap.
+If your candidate can't explain why they'd test different creative hooks for retargeting versus cold audiences, you're looking at a meaningful knowledge gap that will take weeks to close.

 How do you measure whether your UA is working better with in-house or agency?